aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-fods/_index.md

 ---
 title: Android API to Convert DOTX to FODS
-description: Convert DOTX to FODS in Android via Java without using using Microsoft Word or Microsoft Excel
+description: Convert DOTX to FODS in Android via Java without using using Microsoft Word or Microsoft Excel or online.
+Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /android-java/conversion/dotx-to-fods/
 family: total
 platformtag: android-java